MaddieM4/weblua/README.md

 The whole project is created from scratch via a single command, `make`, which will download, decompress, and compile the latest version of the Lua interpreter, transcode that to liblua.js, and add convenience hooks/compression/optimization for the final product, weblua.js.

+## Using weblua.js

+You don't have to install or set up Emscripten to use weblua.js, unless you want to actually make changes to weblua.js.
+The binaries are available precompiled for you in this repository.
+You can get straight to including it in your projects.

+To test out the demo and make sure things work, run `python -m SimpleHTTPServer 8770` in the root of this git repository, and go to `localhost:8770` in your browser.

+### Todo: API reference

 ## Current progress

 This is still very much prealpha quality stuff.
 I'm still learning my way around Emscripten and exposing library functions.